 The number of persons served (children, primary caregivers, providers) in each Result Area/Service Category/Grantee Type should be entered into the AR-1 form.
-Primary care givers include parents, guardians, and other family members.
-Table 2 indicates which category of persons served will be aggregated at the statewide level in reports and other communications issued by First 5 California and the First 5 Association.
+Primary caregivers include parents, guardians, and other family members aged six and over.
+Table 2 indicates which category of persons served will be aggregated at the statewide level in reports and other communications issued by First 5 California and the First 5 Association of California.
 County commissions should make their best estimate using local program data to provide data in the category requested.